-The Residential Low Income Program known as Comfort Partners, managed by Atlantic City Electric, JCP&L, New Jersey Natural Gas, Elizabethtown Gas, PSE&G and South Jersey Gas is designed to improve energy affordability for low-income households through energy conservation.
+The Residential Low Income Program known as Comfort Partners, managed by Atlantic City Electric, JCP&L, New Jersey Natural Gas, Elizabethtown Gas, PSE&G and South Jersey Gas is primarily designed to reduce the high cost of energy and lower energy bills by maximizing lifetime energy savings (kWh and therms) per dollar spent.
+With that, this program is also designed to improve energy affordability for low-income households through energy education, efficiency, and conservation.
 To achieve this objective, several market barriers must be overcome.
 Key among these are: (1) lack of information on either how to improve efficiency or the benefits of efficiency; (2) low income customers do not have the capital necessary to upgrade efficiency or even, in many cases, keep up with regular bills; (3) low income customers are the least likely target of market-based residential service providers due to perceptions of less capital, credit risk and/or high transaction costs; and (4) split incentives between renters and landlords.
 The Program addresses these barriers through:

-- Direct installation of all cost-effective energy efficiency measures - Comprehensive, personalized customer energy education and counseling - Installation of health and safety measures as appropriate
+- Direct installation of cost-effective energy efficiency measures - Comprehensive, personalized customer energy education and counseling - Installation of health and safety measures as appropriate